EVORA-project/evora-ontology/models/docs/memberOfRi.md

 # Slot: member of RI (memberOfRi)

-_The research infrastructure of which this organization is a member_
+_The research infrastructure of which this organization is a member._